nixn/pdns-etcd3/doc/ETCD-structure.md

   by some default value (e.g. `SRV`, when `weight`, `priority` and `port` are given by defaults with `target` as the "last field"), then the value for that field could be stored with only the value after the `=`.
 This is very handy for such records and prevents much boilerplate.<br>
-  The value must be given in JSON syntax.<br>
+  The value must be given in JSON5 syntax.<br>
   Examples:
     * `com.example/www-1/A` => `="1.2.3.4"` (fills the `ip` field)
     * `com.example/www-2/A` => `=7` (when the option `ip-prefix` is set to something like `1.2.3.`)
     * `com.example/NS#1` => `="ns1"` (still utilizing the automatic zone appending)

 * A YAML object, if it begins with `---`, followed by a newline. **(NOT IMPLEMENTED YET)**<br>
-  Same as a JSON object, but written in YAML syntax.
+  Same as a JSON5 object, but written in YAML syntax.

 (All markers do not accept whitespace before them, they would be read as plain strings then.)